 - EB-5: Finally, if you plan to invest at least $1 million in an American business enterprise, you may seek this type of visa.

 These visas have one thing in common: the regulations surrounding them are exceedingly complex.
-We have successfully helped numerous clients obtain employment visas, seek national interest waivers or sponsor individuals.
+We have successfully helped numerous clients obtain temporary employment visas, National Interest Waivers (NIW), and Green Cards.

 Reach Out For Hands-On Immigration Law Advice